 At least one inspection shall be unannounced and all inspections may be unannounced.

-(C) What is required of a licensed family child care provider for an inspection?
+(C) What is required of a licensed family child care provider for an inspection and/or complaint investigation?

 The family child care provider shall allow the county agency and the Ohio department of job and family services (ODJFS) to: